 Focusing on the Future (FOF) exposes high-ability learners to career opportunities related to the arts, humanities, mathematics, and sciences.
 The program also informs parents of considerations and guidelines for effective career and academic planning.

 The experience includes large and small group sessions for students and parents.
-Following an opening session, students in grades 6–8 attend four workshop sessions, each session offering 8 different topics.
-Parallel sessions are held for students in grades 9–12 and for parents.
-A lunchtime panel discussion with William & Mary students and an opportunity for a campus tour at the end of the day round out the program.
+Following an opening session, students in grades 6–8 attend four workshop sessions, each session offering six different topics.
+Parallel sessions are held for students in grades 9–12, parents, and counselors.
+Other activities include a lunchtime panel discussion with William & Mary students and an opportunity for a campus tour.

-Students will have the opportunity to learn about four career areas.
-Students will be exposed to (a) information about work habits and "habits of mind" (e.g., precision and objectivity in math, and skepticism and curiosity in science) that lead to successful careers in various fields, (b) an interactive discussion about a variety of career opportunities in a particular field, and (c) steps to take to prepare for specific careers.
+Students have the opportunity to learn about four career areas.
+Students are exposed to (a) information about work habits and "habits of mind" (e.g., precision and objectivity in math, skepticism and curiosity in science) that lead to successful careers in various fields, (b) an interactive discussion about a variety of career opportunities in a particular field, and (c) steps to take to prepare for specific careers.

-Parents will have the opportunity to attend four workshops, which will assist them in guiding their children with academic and career planning.
+Parents and counselors have the opportunity to attend a variety of workshops, which will assist them in guiding their children and students with academic and career planning.